-3. Mutual application of tariffs
+Mutual application of tariffs

-· · · · · · Milling wheat Zero tariff applied to top quality wheat imports, so these are likely to continue and potentially increase EU unlikely to provide wheat of sufficient quality to qualify for the zero tariff - likely that EU quality wheat would enter the UK subject to the non-country specific €12/t TRQ for all wheat Potential increase in UK milling premiums as the price of imported wheat likely to be higher Wheat import price likely to increase by around 15% assuming no reduction in flour production Tougher competition for EU export markets but net price of feed wheat is unlikely to fall by mean than 200 wheat is unlikely to fall by more than 3% Some feed wheat likely to continue to be exported from NI to RoI with the additional cost shared Flour Flour production expected to be severely hit - expected loss of 235 Kt Tiour of exports to the EU, of which 188 Kt are currently exported to the Rol.
-Some of this loss will be offset by reduced imports Likely that one or two mills would be forced to close with at least one of these being in NI • Until mills shut, overcapacity likely to cause major problems across the industry - mills linked with bakeries will be more protected.
-Potential import substitution of bakery products Malting barley Barley imports into UK likely to cease, once small share of the TRQs is exhausted with non-feed varieties, so opportunity for import substitution by growing six-row barley in the UK Impact of supply of barley from within the UK likely to be negligible Barley trade between the EU and UK would be hit, with UK feed barley exports outpriced by other EU suppliers UK malting barley exports likely to continue for specialty malts due to proposed allocation of TRQs between UK and EU Exports of malting barley from mainland UK to Rol likely to decline due to competition from EU suppliers The imposition of tariffs is unlikely to reduce the price of malting barley and feed by more than £5/t Potential to increase exports to North Africa following reduction in exports to the EU Estimated that feed barley prices would fall by 1%, with largest impact felt in the South of England Most malt exported outside of EU so not affected by tariffs.
-In any wat Most mait exported outside of EO so not affected by tariffs.
-In any case, trade with EU would almost entirely cease, following the imposition of the €152/t tariff on malt Unlikely that market share to the premium US market would increase in the short term (although market growth is likely to continue) Estimated net additional barley supply of 250 Kt - most of this would go to NI to replace imports from Rol Potential growth in less valuable export markets, e.g. Thailand and Vietnam Potential to replace non-specialist malt imports into Scotland at a slightly higher cost, due to lack of competition from EU imports
+Milling wheat Zero tariff applied to top-quality wheat imports, so these are likely to continue and potentially increase EU unlikely to provide wheat of sufficient quality to qualify for the zero tariff - likely that EU quality wheat would enter the UK subject to the non-country-specific €12/t TRQ for all wheat Potential increase in UK milling premiums as the price of imported wheat likely to be higher Wheat import price likely to increase by around 15 per cent, assuming no reduction in flour production Tougher competition for EU export markets but net price of feed wheat is unlikely to fall by more than 3 per cent Assumed that some feed wheat will continue to be exported from NI to Rol, with the additional cost shared Flour Flour production expected to be severely hit - expected loss of 235 Kt of exports to the EU, of which 188 Kt are currently exported to the Rol Likely that one or two mills would be forced to close, with at least one of these being in NI Until mills shut, over-capacity likely to cause major problems across the industry - mills linked with bakeries will be more protected Potential import substitution of bakery products

-• Rol has potential to compete with the UK in export markets through supply of a similar product with a strong brand
+Malting barley Barley imports into UK likely to cease, once small share of the TRQs is exhausted with non-feed varieties, so opportunity for import substitution by growing six-row barley in the UK.
+Impact of supply of barley from within the UK likely to be negligible Barley trade between the EU and UK would be hit, with UK feed barley exports outpriced by other EU suppliers UK malting barley exports likely to continue for specialty malts, due to proposed allocation of TRQs between UK and EU Exports of malting barley from mainland UK to Rol likely to decline, due to competition from EU suppliers The imposition of tariffs is unlikely to reduce the price of malting barley and feed by more than £5/t Potential to increase exports to North Africa following reduction in exports to the EU Estimated that feed barley prices would fall by 1 per cent, with largest Malt impact felt in the South of England Most malt exported outside of EU so not affected by tariffs.
+In any case, trade with EU would almost entirely cease, following the imposition of the €152/t tariff on malt Unlikely that market share to the premium US market would increase in the short term Estimated additional net barley supply of 250 Kt - most of this would go to NI to replace imports from RoI Potential growth in less valuable export markets, e.g. Thailand and Vietnam Potential to replace non-specialist malt imports into Scotland at a slightly higher cost, due to lack of competition from EU imports RoI has potential to compete with the UK in export markets through supply of a similar product with a strong brand Export tariffs would reduce malting barley price by around 5 per cent